 I firmly believe that many of those failing business owners would be more than happy to work an interesting job for a paycheck.
 And that’s where intrapreneurship comes in.

-We are not a sexy startup, but we still try to do whatever we can in order to keep our team members both efficient and happy, some examples:
+We are not a trendy startup, but we still try to do whatever we can in order to keep our team members both efficient and happy, some examples:

 - We have flexible working hours for the most part.